-The Canon RF 28-70mm F2 L USM Lens is a large, heavy and expensive lens that is also awesome.
+The Canon RF 28-70mm F2 L USM Lens is a large, heavy, and expensive lens that is awesome.
 Garnering a world's first on its credit list, this lens brings the f/2 aperture to the extremely useful standard zoom lens.
-With the RF 28-70mm F2 L Lens in your hand, it is like having a large kit of prime lenses always mounted on the camera.
-That this single lens may be able to replace a kit of alternative prime lenses makes those three downsides much more tolerable.
+The RF 28-70mm F2 L Lens in your hand is like having a large kit of prime lenses always mounted on the camera.
+That this single lens may be able to replace a kit of alternative prime lenses makes the three downsides much more tolerable.
 The image quality provided by this professional-grade, all-around-high-performing lens significantly lessens any pains remaining.

 With price being a barrier to entry, those affording this lens will be able to differentiate their capabilities from those that cannot, creating a desirable separation for photographers who rely on their imagery to earn an income.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan